cwcyau/hdrukphdcourses/courses/fairness.md

 For those who may be interested in finding out more about fairness in healthcare modelling, the MIT course [“Ethical Machine Learning in Human Deployments”](https://canvas.mit.edu/courses/14219) by Dr. Marzyeh Ghassemi is excellent.

+All the group-work programming will be carried out in *Python*, so knowledge of Python would be preferred but not necessary.

 **To do:**

 1. Register for access to the [Nightingale](https://app.nightingalescience.org/projects) data.